KonghaYao/pure-graph/docs/storage/index.md

 ## Configuration Priority

-Pure Graph automatically selects storage backends based on environment variables with this priority:
+Open LangGraph Server automatically selects storage backends based on environment variables with this priority:

 1. **Redis** (if `REDIS_URL` set and `CHECKPOINT_TYPE` matches)
 2. **PostgreSQL** (if `DATABASE_URL` set)